florence by mills Look Alive Eye Balm Review

 Review

-Results you may expect from using florence by mills Look Alive Eye Balm:
+Does florence by mills Look Alive Eye Balm Work?

-Highly moisturizing: florence by mills Look Alive Eye Balm has a moisturizing rating of 6.2 out of 10.
+According to CreamScan analysis, florence by mills Look Alive Eye Balm is highly moisturizing, with a moisturizing rating of 6.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.4 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%), and a moderate occlusivity of 3.1 out of 10, mainly due to the significant content of Sesamum Indicum (Sesame) Seed Oil (est. ≈2.0%).